ripmeep/easycracker/README.md

     print("Could not find hash\n".format(hash))
 ```

-# rainbow table attack (still in works: generation is buggy)
+# hash database attack (still in works: generation is buggy)

-Please check `examples/generate_rt.py` to find out how to generate your own rainbow table database for this module.
+Please check `examples/generate_rt.py` to find out how to generate your own hash database & table for this module.
 The dbms is `sqlite3` and the database and table structure MUST look like this:

 `TABLE hashes(plaintext varchar(255), hash varchar(255), algorithm varchar(255))`